huynguyenbao/huynguyenbao.github.io/_posts/2025-01-25-CG-Project.md

 <a id="A3"></a>
 ### 3. Halton Sampler

-The `Independent` sampler sometimes, unluckly, produces many samples in a region and that leads to high variant results.
+The `Independent` sampler sometimes, unluckly, produces many samples in a same region and that leads to high variant results.
 This may require a large number of sample to cover all the possible incoming light directions to an intersection point to achieve less variance.
 However, the more samples, the slower renderer is.
 To get better visual quality with the same amount of samples, we follow the intruction from [PBR](https://www.pbr-book.org/4ed/Sampling_and_Reconstruction/Halton_Sampler) to implement Halton Sampler.
 The visual quality is significantly enhanced compared to `Independent` sampler with the same amount of samples per pixel.

 Code: